About Storytorch Consulting

 I now greatly enjoy using my writing prowess, to illuminate stories in museum settings.

 My vision for audience engagement in museum settings is to encourage a sense of connection and community with one another through shared stories.
+I promote the building of lifelong learners by inviting early-age audiences to a museum or cultural heritage site.

 In that time, I have been Education and Offsite Programming Manager at the State Library of Victoria, Manager of Education at the Australian War Memorial, Head of Education at Bell Shakespeare and Assistant Director, Learning and Visitor Experience at the National Archives of Australia.
 I have worked with visionary leaders, passionate teams and incredibly rich collections.
 Together, these circumstances have given me a very astute sense of how to most effectively engage with audiences of all ages.